Alaska is The Last Frontier.

 Talkeetna – This small town is known for its former Mayor, Stubbs the Cat, and being the gateway to Alaska’s most iconic park, Denali National Park.
 There’s a lot more to Talkeetna’s one-mile-long main street full of bars and restaurants.
 Talkeetna is great for camping, cross-country skiing, mountain biking, canoeing, and there’s even a fun zip-line that you can try.
 Before you leave, you must try a razzy from the Talkeetna Roadhouse.
 It will change your life.

 Denali State Park – Located adjacent to Denali National Park is a massive state park that is less frequented by visitors.
 Denali State Park offers just as much without the cost of visiting the national park.
-The park offers great camping, cabins, incredible views of Denali and plenty of popular hiking trails, including Ermine Hill, Byers Lake, and the multi-night trip along Kesugi Ridge.
+The park offers great camping, cabins, incredible views of Denali and plenty of popular hiking trails, including Ermine Hill, Byers Lake, Curry Ridge, and the multi-night trip along Kesugi Ridge.

 Fairbanks – This is the second largest city in Alaska and it gets 24 hours of sunlight for seventy days from May 17 to July 27.
 Fairbanks is a great place to start your Alaska road trip.
 It’s also one of the best places to see the Northern Lights, or aurora borealis.
 March tends to have the most solar flares, increasing your chances of seeing the lights during that time.
 There’s a lot to do in this city like relax in Chena Hot Springs, visit the Ice Museum, or meet some reindeer at the Running Reindeer Ranch.